-5. Empirical Results
+5. EMPIRICAL RESULTS

-The main contribution of this study is to analyze how the efficiency scores are affected by the increasing volume of interbank funds.
+The main contribution of this chapter is to analyze how the efficiency scores are affected by the increasing volume of interbank funds.
 The results of the analysis are evaluated in two parts given that the dependent variable is either the efficiency scores with other earning assets or without it.